bartoosten/bartoosten/README.md

 I am always keen on learning new things and developing new skills to keep up with the ever-changing technology industry.

-I love to workout and go on runs, do yoga, hike and camp, cook, read nonfiction, listen to podcasts, and play with my dog.
+In my spare time I love to workout and go on runs, do yoga, cook, read nonfiction, listen to podcasts, and play with my dog.
 I'm happy to chat about anything design-related, so please reach out!

 ### How to reach me 📫